ByteDance: 2016 to present

 In June 2022, the Financial Times reported on a culture clash at ByteDance's London office that has led to a staff exodus.

-In March 2023, The Wall Street Journal reported that former employees allege that the company engages in a practice called "horse racing," in which several teams are assigned to build the same product.
+In March 2023, The Wall Street Journal reported that former employees allege that the company engages in a practice called "horse racing", in which several teams are assigned to build the same product.
 When one version is deemed to perform better, the team designing the better version is provided with more support.

 In April 2023, ByteDance filed a trademark for a book publisher called 8th Note Press.

+ByteDance's AI team known as "Seed" was established in 2023.
+Its chatbot app Doubao was launched in August 2023.
 In December 2023, The Verge reported that ByteDance used OpenAI's API for its own generative AI projects.
 Afterwards, OpenAI announced that while usage by ByteDance was minimal, its account has been suspended pending further investigation whether any terms of service were violated.
 ByteDance stated that it had been licensed for using the API outside the Chinese market, its own chatbot is available only within China, and ChatGPT-generated data have been deleted from ByteDance's training data since the middle of 2023.
 Scraping existing AI models is a common shortcut for smaller companies but considered unusual for the likes of ByteDance.

 In May 2024, ByteDance laid off "a large percentage" of the 1,000 employees from its global user operations, content, and marketing teams.
 The global user operations team was disbanded, and remaining employees were reassigned.

 In June 2024, ByteDance launched an image-sharing and social networking service called Whee.

 In February 2025, ByteDance displayed OmniHuman-1, an AI system which can create realistic videos from a single image combined with motion signals such as audio or video clips.
 OmniHuman-1 is not available for public use.

+On 12 March 2026, ByteDance revealed that it was working with Aolani Cloud to deploy about 500 Nvidia Blackwell computing systems in Malaysia, totalling roughly 36,000 B200 chips.

+On 16 April 2026, it was revealed that British tech investor Fred Blackford has accumulated a stake worth more than $500 million in ByteDance.